About the Fellowship

 Previous Taconic Fellows have gone on to establish courses at Pratt Institute based on their projects, publish books, and even receive job offers based on their Fellowship projects.

 Pratt Center is currently accepting proposals for its 2020-2021 Taconic Fellowship Program.
 Pratt Institute students, faculty, and staff from all disciplines and departments are encouraged to apply.
-An Intent to Apply must be filed by March 1st, 2020, and completed applications must be submitted by March 16th.
+An Completed applications must be submitted by March 16th.
 Complete Information regarding eligibility requirements, mandatory dates, and evaluation criteria is available in the Apply section.

 Taconic Photography Fellowship